IBM-MIL/BluePic/README.md

 <img src="img/application_routes.PNG"  alt="Drawing" width=700 border=0 /></p>
 <p align="center">Figure 17.
 Routes label on Application Overview page.</p>

-Copy and paste this value into the backend_route field of keys.plist file. **NOTE:** Make sure to have "http://" at the front of the pasted value.
+Copy and paste this value into the `backend_route` field of keys.plist file. **NOTE:** Make sure to have "http://" at the front of the pasted value.
 For example: `http://BluePic.bluemix.net`.

 * GUID: From the Application Overview (see Figure 5 above) open the Mobile Client Access Instantiating Credentials by clicking on the "Show Credentials" tab of the service box:

-Copy the clientId credential and paste into GUID field of keys.plist file.
+Copy the clientId credential and paste into the `GUID` field of keys.plist file.

 <p align="center">
 <img src="img/mobile_client_access_id.PNG"  alt="Drawing" width=300 border=0 /></p>